jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 layout: post
 title: "Comonadic Markov Chain Monte Carlo"
 categories:
-  - haskell
   - probabilistic-programming
   - language-engineering
+  - haskell
 ---

-(This article is also published at [Medium][medi])

-Some time ago I came across a way to *in-principle* perform inference on certain probabilistic programs using comonadic structures and operations.
-I decided to dig it up and use it to extend the [simple probabilistic programming language][sppl] I talked about a few days ago with a stateful, experimental inference backend.
-Enjoy!
+Some time ago I came across a way to in-principle perform inference on certain probabilistic programs using comonadic structures and operations.
+I decided to dig it up and try to use it to extend the [simple probabilistic programming language][sppl] I talked about a few days ago with a stateful, experimental inference backend.

+In this post we'll

+* Represent probabilistic programs as recursive types parameterized by a terminating instruction set.
+* Represent execution traces of probabilistic programs via a simple transformation of our program representation.
+* Implement the Metropolis-Hastings algorithm over this space of execution traces and thus do some inference.

+Let's get started!

 ## Representing Programs That Terminate